Discover more from Culturcidal by John Hawkins

 Can you do everything right and simply have so many kids that you’re poor?
 Absolutely.
 Is that a bad thing?
 Should you be ashamed of that?
 If you’re not suckling at the government teat and you’re raising them right, being poor may be a sacrifice worth making for you.
 That goes double if you’re in a rural area, where it’s cheaper to raise your kids, and where they will probably grow up in a healthier environment.

-5) You can’t control your spending: I once knew a woman with no kids who made $80,000 a year and was always complaining that she was broke.
+5) You can’t control your spending: I once knew a woman with no kids who made $80,000 a year in a relatively inexpensive place to live and was always complaining that she was broke.
 How could that be?
 Simple.
 She spent WAY TOO MUCH money.
 If she had handled her money differently, not only would she not FEEL poor (you’re certainly not actually poor making 80k), but she would also have probably been setting aside 20k per year before taxes.
 You can be broke at any income level if you don’t control your expenses.
 There are a lot of people that aren’t “poor” in any meaningful sense, they just have no idea how to budget.
 They have a new car that they’re making payments on.
 Their house payment is way too expensive.
 They got a brand-new iPhone.
 They’re spending $150 per month on Starbucks coffee and another $200 eating out at lunch every day.
 People tell themselves that they “deserve” that.
 The truth is you “deserve” what you can afford.
 If you SHOULD BE making enough money to live on, but feel poor, start basing your expenses on what you can afford, not what you want, and things will start to straighten out.

 6) You live in the wrong place: If you live somewhere like Manhattan or San Francisco, you probably need to make $100,000 per year to be functionally lower middle-class.
 In other words, if you can’t get a high-powered job, you’re probably going to be much better off financially in a cheaper rural area than an expensive city.
 Getting beyond that, a lot of people over the years have given Kevin Williamson sh*t about a column he wrote in 2016.
 Honestly, I think a lot of it has to do with the tone, but the line everyone quotes is this one: